 The faculty evaluation of College Deans shall be conducted as follows:

-Prior to the evaluation of the Dean by faculty, each College Dean shall prepare and distribute to all faculty within the College an annual report summarizing his or her accomplishments related to responsibilities as Dean and annual goals for the current year.
+Prior to the evaluation of the Dean by faculty, each College Dean shall prepare and distribute to all faculty within the College an annual report summarizing their accomplishments related to responsibilities as Dean and annual goals for the current year.

 The form used for faculty evaluations of College Deans shall be developed by the Provost and the Governance Committee based on the above mentioned criteria and shall be approved by the Committee.
 The scale for numeric ratings shall be based on the same scale as used for faculty evaluations.
 The form shall include a category for overall evaluation and comments.